Home > Analyses > Healthcare > UnitedHealth Group Incorporated

 Stock Price Action Analysis

-The coming weekly stock chart displays UnitedHealth Group’s price movements over the past 100 weeks, highlighting key highs and lows with significant volatility:
+The following weekly chart illustrates UnitedHealth Group Incorporated’s stock price movement over the last 100 weeks, highlighting key price levels and volatility:

 Trend Analysis

-Over the past 12 months, UnitedHealth Group’s stock declined by 43.64%, signaling a bearish trend with accelerating downside momentum.
-The price dropped from a high of 615.81 to a low of 237.77, accompanied by high volatility (std dev 110.79), confirming sustained selling pressure.
+Over the past 12 months, UNH’s stock price declined by 32.85%, confirming a bearish trend.
+The price dropped from a high of 615.81 to a low of 237.77, with decelerating downward momentum.
+Volatility remains elevated, with a standard deviation of 114.31, indicating significant price fluctuation during the period.

 Volume Analysis